sarahmonster/hire-sarah/_projects/smitten-kitchen.md

 thumbnail: "/assets/img/smitten-kitchen/smitten-kitchen-thumbnail.jpg"
 background: "/assets/img/smitten-kitchen/background.png"
 tags: [VISUAL DESIGN, CLIENT WORK, PROJECT MANAGEMENT, FRONT-END DEVELOPMENT]
 summary: Smitten Kitchen is a popular and active food blog that was looking for a revamp.
-I redesigned the whole site, built out a lot of new functionality, then migrated all content to new architecture.
+I redesigned the whole site, built out new functionality, then migrated all content to new architecture.
 repo: https://smittenkitchen.com/
 public: true
 colorScheme: purple